Christian Catholic Church of Switzerland

-Recent developments
+History

 In 1871 the Zürich Catholic community planned to build a church to commemorate the 1270s Augustinian abbey church.
 As the whole community was excommunicated from the Catholic Church for refusing to accept the First Vatican Council, the Augustinerkirche at the Münzplatz became its present parish church.
 Ferdinand Stadler (1813–1870), an architect born in Zürich, was charged with the construction of a new church building.